There’s something natural about kicking off your shoes and feeling the grass between your toes while walking the golf course.

 Is it illegal to play golf barefoot?

-The majority of golf courses around the world will not permit you to play barefoot.
-Even the most relaxed of dress codes will typically require players to wear covered shoes.
+Strictly speaking, there is no specific USGA rule that prevents golfers playing barefoot.
+However, the majority of golf courses around the world will not permit you to play barefoot as even the most relaxed of dress codes will typically require players to wear covered shoes.

 While playing golf barefoot won’t have you thrown in jail by an unimpressed pro shop attendee, it will breach the dress code of almost all golf clubs.